primeosu/apg_challenge/README.md

 Now all you need to do is run the setup script by typing the following:
 `sudo ./setup.sh`

-The script automatically builds the mysql table, adds the user, installs all node dependencies, starts the server, and opens the webpage.
+The script automatically builds the mysql table, adds the user, installs all node dependencies, and starts the server.
+After the script finishes executing open your browser and navigate to `http://127.0.0.1:3030`
-If you do not have the command `open` installed in your terminal than you will have to open index.html manually or using another command like `google-chrome`

 ## Submission Instructions
 1. First, fork this project on github.
 You will need to create an account if you don't already have one.